-The Air Sensor Workgroup (ASW) is a broad-based group established to support the rapidly growing community of people developing and using sensor-based air quality devices.
-The ASW’s goal is to help advance this technology sector with infrastructural support that includes adoption of data standards and provision of an open data platform, the Air Quality Data Commons (AQDC).
+The Air Sensor Workgroup (ASW) is a broad-based collaboration that support the rapidly growing community of people developing and using sensor-based air quality devices.
+The ASW's goal is to advance this technology sector with infrastructural support including adoption of data standards and provision of an open data platform, the Air Quality Data Commons (AQDC).

-Data standards will enable the use of uniform definitions and data structures, identify key data elements necessary to describe the data, and provide common data exchange formats.
+Data standards will enable the use of standardized terms and data structures, identify key data elements necessary to describe the data, and provide common data exchange formats.

-The Data Platform will provide for centralized data storage and enable analysis and visualization of neighborhood level air quality data.
-The Data Platform will also provision infrastructure to perform big data computation and allow for data products to be developed ranging from simple reports to complex analytical workflows to understand the sensor response and encourage the community to develop data-driven solutions to cleaner air.
+The AQDC will provide for centralized data storage and enable analysis and visualization of neighborhood-level air quality data.
+The AQDC will also provide infrastructure to perform big data computation and allow for data products to understand the sensor response and encourage the community to develop data-driven solutions to cleaner air.

 - Promote development of data standards for the air quality domain